Kozelets: Attractions

 The cathedral's hand-crafted iconostasis was made in Italy.

-Being a regimental Cossack town, Kozelets has some important architectural monuments.
-This includes the Regimental Chancellery Building (the current town hall), the Darahan Mansion complex, the Saint Michael's Church (built in 1784) and the Ascension Church (1864–66).
+Formerly a regimental Cossack town, Kozelets has some important architectural monuments.
+This includes the Regimental Chancellery Building (built in 1755, now town hall), the Darahan Mansion complex, the Saint Michael's Church (built in 1784) and the Ascension Church (1864–66).

 The town's main cathedral and architectural attraction is the Cathedral of the Nativity of the Blessed Virgin.
-The cathedral was built in the mid-eighteenth century in the late Ukrainian Baroque style by architects Ivan Hryhorovych-Barskyi and Andrei Kvasov.
+The cathedral was built in 1752-1763 in late Ukrainian Baroque style by architects Ivan Hryhorovych-Barskyi and Andrei Kvasov.
 Funds for the construction of the cathedral were provided by Alexey and Kyrylo Rozumovsky (the latter was appointed Hetman in 1750).
+In 1766-1770 a multi-storeyed belfry was added to the cathedral.

 Notable people

 List of famous people from Kozelets: